jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 Mark Kosters provided initial support and encouragement for this work, along with the [@!RFC9632] authors.
 Gavin Brown suggested using a web link instead of a simple URL string to specify a geofeed file URL.
-Andy Newton, James Gould, Scott Hollenbeck, Mario Loffredo, Orie Steele, and Alexey Melnikov provided valuable feedback for this document.
+Andy Newton, James Gould, Scott Hollenbeck, Mario Loffredo, Orie Steele, Alexey Melnikov, Rifaat Shekh-Yusuf, and Dale R. Worley provided valuable feedback for this document.

 # Change History